Timeline of key events in Sir Philip Green’s career - The Courier

-Sir Philip Green has called in administrators at Deloitte to his Arcadia chain, which owns Topshop and Dorothy Perkins.
+Sir Philip Green is reportedly close to calling in administrators at Deloitte to his Arcadia chain, which owns Topshop and Dorothy Perkins.

 The businessman’s career has spanned massive highs, including a £1.2 billion payout in 2005, but has also been marred by a pensions scandal, and accusations of sexual harassment.